 You will discover:

-Why Fat Willy give land to found a monastery?
+Why Fat Willy gave land to found a monastery

 What happened to the port of Ravenser Odd?

 Who murdered the Rev. Enoch Sinclair?